*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Pass by the Gothic masterpiece, the Barcelona Cathedral, which opens to Plaça de la Seu.
 Stop at the Plaça del Rei, where Queen Isabel and King Ferdinand held court.
 Breeze by the Plaça de Sant Jaume and see the neoclassic buildings of the Barcelona City Council and Palau de La Generalitat.
 Sweep through the ancient street, Carrer Bisbe, the old Roman street.

 Pass by the Picasso Museum on Carrer Montcada.
-If you go inside, it might be hard to find any recognizable works – as its sketches and artwork during Pablo Picasso’s early formative years.
+If you go inside, it might be hard to find any recognizable works because they are sketches and artwork during Pablo Picasso’s early formative years.
 Don’t forget to see the somber and mysterious Santa Maria del Mar cathedral, an emblem of Catalan Gothic architecture.

 <<Want to see a full itinerary?
 Check out Day 1 (Ciutat Vella) of my 3-day Barcelona itinerary!>>